Take Care of your Eyesight for National Eye Exam Month!

 Did you know that August is National Eye Exam month?
-We're celebrating with a round-up on tips that will keep your eyes sharp--and protected!--all year long.
+We're celebrating with a round-up on tips on how to take care of your eyes--all year long.

 What's the best way to protect my eyesight?

 - Take care of the rest of your body.
-Good nutrition and plenty of sleep are critical to taking care of your eyesight.
+Good nutrition and plenty of sleep are some of the best ways to take care of your eyes.
 Leafy greens and proteins high in omega-3's (think fatty fish like salmon and tuna) provide helpful nutrients that are good for eye health.